Ammar-Alnagar/MILI/README.md

 # MILI: Machine Learning Inference Lattice for Qwen3

-A comprehensive, hands-on guide to building a high-performance LLM inference system in Mojo and Python.
+A comprehensive, hands-on guide to building a high-performance LLM inference engine in Mojo and Python.

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites